tenxsoydev/size-matters.nvim/README.md

 ## Outlook

-- [ ] Pop-up indicator for current font-size when switching
+- [ ] Improve notification for updating the font-size
 - [ ] Export options.
-E.g., for custom mappings / Pop-up visibility
+E.g., for custom mappings / notification visibility
 - [ ] Branch with support for versions \< 0.7 (if there is a commuinty need for it)

 [1]: https://github.com/neovide/neovide